 Statement

-In the studio, I sit with the discomfort of not knowing.
+In the studio, I sit with the discomfort of that unfolding and not knowing.
 Uncertainty is very unsettling.
 Though if I step aside, if I loosen my grip, curiosity takes the lead, and something unexpected begins to breathe.

 Abstraction is a strange one.
-Nothing is known.
+Nothing is known in the beginning.
 Hence a certain uncomfortability exists.
 Lots of falling down in the moment.
 The only way to make a painting is through it.
 Paint is layered, stripped, and buried again.
 A razor blade, belt sander, Dremel—tools of erasure.
 Raw pigment, binder, silt; spread with worn brushes, a putty knife, or simply poured.
-Colors chosen by intuition, not reason, sometimes I even paint in the dark.
+Sometimes colors are chosen by intuition, not reason; I'll even paint in the dark.

-Throughout my career I've incorporated organic images in my work, usually abstracted, often as they are transforming.
+Throughout my painting career I've incorporated organic images in my work, usually abstracted, often as they are transforming.
 Recently I've been simultaneously creating a more pronounced body of work entitled Bloom.
 It is a celebration of beauty and joy.
-Imagery is borrowed from painting to painting, just like the garden cycle.
+Imagery might be borrowed from painting to painting, just like the garden cycle.
 After a flower blooms, it drops seeds, and thus new flowers sprout.

 Regardless of the body of work, process is painting as verb.
 Improvisation is constant.
 And then, almost without warning, a painting arrives— a noun, a presence.